 A Bosnian collector of deposit bottles from a village near Srebenica might be tolerated.
 The handicapped man picks up beer bottles all day long.
 At the end of the month, this side job will increase the slim social welfare income he has by 150 to 200 Euro.
 It is the amount low-ranking drug dealers might transact every day.

 Monika Herrmann, Kreuzberg‘s district mayor, is a member of the Green party.
-She has successfully inaugurated secure bike lanes painted in green on the streets of her area, but she does not have any solution for ‘Görlitzer Park’ or other parks controlled by drug dealers, such as ‘Hasenheide’.
+She has successfully inaugurated secure bike lanes painted in green on streets in her area, but she does not have any solution for ‘Görlitzer Park’ or other parks controlled by drug dealers.

 District Mayor is Afraid